JeanVittory/embedding-app/README.md

 - When running locally, keep an eye on the Cloudflared console and the Next.js logs; failed ingestion jobs will mark the document as `error` and can be retried by re-uploading.
 - The question endpoint currently allows up to 2,000 characters.
 Tune the prompts, token limits, or models in `app/api/ask-question/route.tsx` if you need different behavior.

 With these steps you can run the full ingestion + retrieval pipeline locally, test end-to-end with Upstash, and deploy to production using the same configuration.
-Happy building!